syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Make-GridFilterBar-Use-Autocomplete-Combo-Box.md

 # Use of GridFilterBar in Windows Forms DataBoundGrid

-To get autocomplete using standard GridFilterBar, try the following code.
+This page explains How to Make GridFilterBar Use Autocomplete Combo Box and more details.

 ## How to Make GridFilterBar Use Autocomplete Combo Box

-This page explains about How to Make GridFilterBar Use Autocomplete Combo Box and more details.
+To get autocomplete using standard GridFilterBar, try the following code.

 {% tabs %}
 {% highlight c# %}